ajleonf/ajleonf/README.md

  ## About Me

  - Geodata Specialist 🛰
- - Apps for prediction and modeling of natural disasters 🌊
+ - Apps for prediction and modeling natural disasters 🌊
  - Python and SQL 🐍
  - Geeky Arduino projects 🤖
 #### For more information about my background visit my [Linkedin](https://www.linkedin.com/in/ajleonf/)